 My curiosity about planes started when I accidentally crashed a remote control plane onto the roof of my house.
-Though the dynamo was fine, the body experienced heavy damage: the wings snapped in half.
-I was intrigued, as the fixed wings should be sturdy enough to handle damage.
-Since I wasn't the one who owned the plane, I did an initial repair.
-I used tape to put the wings back together and used sticks to make sure the wing wouldn't fall off.
-Using sticks to support the structural integrity of the wings was inspired by Mr. Bean.
-Though the shape isn't perfectly straight, the fix was strong enough so the plane could generate lift and fly at a relatively medium speed.
+The wings snapped in half when should be sturdy enough to handle the damage.
+Initially, I used tape to put the wings back together and sticks to make sure they wouldn't fall off, inspired by Mr. Bean.
+Though the shape wasn’t perfectly straight, the plane was strong enough so the plane could lift and fly at a medium speed.
 I want to continue using physics to solve real-world problems at Johns Hopkins.
-I'm fascinated by Sung Hoon Kang's research on how bird bones' lightweight, irregular structure can inspire efficient and sturdy aerospace and automotive materials.
-This research further drives my interest in applying disciplines from Mechanical Engineering to solve problems in different fields.
+I'm fascinated by Sung Hoon Kang's research on how bird bones' lightweight, irregular structure can inspire efficient and sturdy aerospace and automotive materials, whose research deepened my interest in applying Mechanical Engineering for problem solving.
 Joining engineering student groups like "Design, Build, Fly" will allow me to explore how practicing creativity, critical thinking, and engineering skills can contribute to solving large-scale complex problems.

-As much as I appreciate mechanical engineering and its impact on our lives, I also couldn't forget my cultural roots.
+I also cannot forget my cultural roots while abroad.
 As a Balinese student, Gamelan has been one of my culture's well-known heritage.
-However, the current Balinese youths have lost touch with Gamelan because they didn't see the value of Gamelan in their lives.
-This upsets me; as the next generation, the Youth should know how our cultural practices define us.
-Together with my dad's friends in the local Balinese Hindu community, we dissected the problems that make the Gamelan a complex instrument.
-With help from the dads, I'd cut the piece's duration by half, as most Gamelan pieces lasted 8 to 10 minutes.
+However, the current Balinese youths have lost touch with the instrument because they didn't see its value in their lives.
+I believe my community’s youth should know how cultural practices are the pillars of our society.
+With help from my father’s friends, I cut the duration musical pieces with Galeman by half, as most Gamelan pieces lasted 8 to 10 minutes.
 This helped maintain the player's focus with shorter, less repetitive pieces.
 I also took advice from the fathers and slowed down the tempo for each piece to ease navigation.
-Paired with social media exposure, I attracted more friends and youngsters to join and study the instrument's legacy.
-Seeing the extent collaborative effort between different age groups can produce makes me wonder if I could do the same at Johns Hopkins University.
-I want to get this kind of lesson from my Johns Hopkins college experience–collaborating with people from different backgrounds and groups to tackle challenges and pushing discovery to new ideas and solutions.
+Paired with social media exposure, I attracted more friends and youngsters to join and study the Game’an's legacy.
+Seeing the collaboration across age groups made me wonder if I could create the same effect at Johns Hopkins University.
+I want to experience this at Johns Hopkins –collaborating with people from different backgrounds to tackle challenges and driving the discovery of new ideas.

 Hi I Nyoman,